Symptoms of a foreign body in the respiratory tract

 • blood in the feces.

-Urgently consult a doctor ifother unusual manifestations.
+See a doctor immediately if you experience any of these symptomsother unusual manifestations.
 Coins are not so dangerous if they do not get stuck in the throat.
 Unpleasant consequences can be expected from large heavy coins with sharp edges.

 Comments